We develop prototypes of our services and websites in this stage of development.

 - understand what it will take to operate; and

 - identify risks and dependencies that may not have come up in Discovery.

 What to do in Prototype development (Alpha)

 - Produce a build schedule if the decision is made to proceed with the beta phase.
 This should include project dates and other milestones.

 - Select and procure a vendor.

 - Design or code a prototype of the service or website.
 Start with whiteboard sketches or paper prototypes and progress to a basic working system with limited functionality you can demonstrate to users.
 These prototypes need to allow a complete end-to-end transaction, no matter how rough they may be.
 Show how your prototype accommodates different users.

 - Plan user testing.
 Complete the analysis on the user needs research you've done.
-Develop a list of external and internal users who will test the service during the this phase.
+Develop a list of external and internal users who will test the service during this phase.
 Include those who need assisted digital support.
 Test on a variety of devices and platforms.

 - Identify accessibility issues and barriers.